patel-rushi/Plagiarism-Checker/README.md

 # Plagiarism-Checker

-Step-1: Download / Clone this Repo.
+Step-1: Download Zip or Clone this Repo.

 Step-2: Install Python, if you don't have.